lmullen/lincolnmullen.com/source/_posts/2015-01-09-exploring-massachusetts-gubernatorial-elections.markdown

 ---
 date: '2015-01-09 20:35'
 layout: post
-title: Exploring Massachusetts Gubernatorial Elections in the Early Republic ...
+title: Exploring Elections for Massachusetts Governor in the Early Republic ...

 The [New Nation Votes][] database (NNV) offers election returns from the early American republic collected by Philip Lampi and digitized by Tufts University and the American Antiquarian Society.
 Several scholars writing in a 2013 issue of the *Journal of the Early Republic* have tackled questions such as voter turnout and measures of party competitiveness (Brooke), the resurgence of the Federalists after 1808 (Lampi), the expansion of the franchise (Ratcliffe), and families and the turnover of congressmen (Zagarri).
 My aim is much more preliminary: to see what kind of analysis, in particular mapping, might be done with the dataset.[^1] I have wanted to explore this dataset for some time, so here is a preliminary investigation into the Massachusetts gubernatorial elections up to 1824.

 The first aim is to get an overview of party politics in the elections for governor.
 The chart below shows the percentage of votes won by the Federalist and Democratic-Republican parties from 1796 to 1824.
 The overall pattern in elections for governors is fairly plain.
-From 1797 until 1805, the Federalists had strong hold on the office, putting Increase Sumner, Moses Gill, and Caleb Strong in the governor's chair.[^2] Caleb Strong came to office (after both Sumner and Gill had died in office) with some competition in 1800, but his hold was fairly secure until 1805.
+From 1797 until 1805, the Federalists had a strong hold on the office, putting Increase Sumner, Moses Gill, and Caleb Strong in the governor's chair.[^2] Caleb Strong came to office (after both Sumner and Gill had died in office) with some competition in 1800, but his hold was fairly secure until 1805.
 That year inaugurated stiff competition for the governorship, which switched hands repeatedly until the election of 1813.
 The War of 1812 and the rise of younger Federalists gave the Federalists the upper hand until they lost the 1823 election, never to win the Massachusetts governorship again.
 Note that there are a few oddities in this chart which I have not resolved.
 For example, John Brooks was listed as a Federalist every year from 1816 to 1821, except 1818 to 1819; I don't know whether that means Brooks really ran without an affiliation or whether it is an omission in the data.
 But this chart more or less confirms the argument of Philip Lampi (and earlier, of David Hackett Fischer).

 {% figure ma-gov/ma-parties svg,png "Percentage of the vote won by the Federalist and Democratic-Republican parties in elections for Massachusetts governor, 1796--1824.
 Data: [A New Nation Votes][New Nation Votes]." %}